succulentxb/openEDX/README.md

    `make dev.clone`
    Use the command will clone several repos into `~/openEDX` directory
    > You may encounter the following problem when cloning repositories
-   > <pre> error: RPC failed; curl 18 transfer closed with outstanding read data remaining
+   > <pre>error: RPC failed; curl 18 transfer closed with outstanding read data remaining
    > fatal: The remote end hung up unexpectedly
    > fatal: early EOF
    > fatal: index-pack failed </pre>
+   > The reason of the problem is poor network connection